How to Teach Your Baby Sign Language to enhance language development and avoid tantrums. When to start and the benefits.

-- There is also a show on public television called Signing Time.
-Brayden loves this show.
+- There is also a show called Signing Time.
+Brayden loved this show.

 - When I want to learn a new word (like dog), I just go to Google and type “Dog in ASL.”
 A long list of sites that explain how to sign dog in ASL will then come up.
 I usually look at a few to be sure I have it right.
 Some sites are easier to understand than others.